jules2689/trudeau/docs/2020-04-17/post_news.md

 **Reporter**:

 I will, if you don't mind, Rosie zero in on oil and gas.
-Because as we had discussed prior to this, there's heightened need for help in thissector, especially for workers who have been laid off with the double whammy of COVID-19 bandits consequences and then also Price war that emerged between Saudi Arabia and Russia The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta andsaskatchewan.
+Because as we had discussed prior to this, there's heightened need for help in thissector, especially for workers who have been laid off with the double whammy of COVID-19 and its consequences and then also Price war that emerged between Saudi Arabia and Russia The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta andsaskatchewan.
 I think that British Columbia as well.$1.7 billion directed towardsthat, that the government saysthat will help to maintain 5, 200 jobs. and they have an emissionreduction fund and combiningthat and that will gospecifically towardsnewfoundland and labrador, butcombining that with the wellsannouncement, that saves ormaintains is the word that theyused about 10, 000 jobs.
 On the orphan wells just toexplain -- basically this is a big problem in Alberta.